 We distinguished external (economic) from functional obsolescence by identifying the impact of decreased demand on overall real estate values.
 Our financial break-even model equating fixed costs with real estate values and variable costs with casino operating costs developed base-line value measures.
-Our analysis showed that the design and construction of the building on completion allowed an already contemplated assemblage with adjacent property substantially similar in functional utility to larger successful casinos.
+Our systematic evaluation showed that the design and construction of the building on completion allowed an already contemplated assemblage with adjacent property substantially similar in functional utility to larger successful casinos.
 After the trial court decided in favor of the designer-contractor, the Colorado Supreme Court agreed with the facts, but reversed saying unjust enrichment must involve wrongful conduct.

 - A workplace in Michigan

 A company wanted to change the layout to improve collaboration and lessen awareness of noise distractions and interruptions.
 Key objectives were that the changed layout would

 - increase the quantity and relative value of collaborative interaction;

 - promote a psychological ownership of collaborative space.